Tang-Li-Jen/High-Value-Customer-Forecast-Competition/README.md

 - [RFM model](https://en.wikipedia.org/wiki/RFM_(market_research))

+For example, we use recency from last logging or purchase detail as features.
+Recency has intuitive explanation that the longer time ago the last purchase/logging users have, the lower chances they show up and purchase.
+As for frequency, we divided this dimension into different levels:

+1. Distinct days or single counts
+2. Given multiple periods (within last 3, 7, 14, 30, 60, 90 days)
+3. Avg. growth rate (MoM)
+4. Avg. interval among events

+We combined these levels to produce multiple features, such as: how many purchases (distinct days) the user has within 30 days?
+Or we use growth rates and intervals to estimate if this user has intention to purchase more frequently.
+When it comes to monetary side, due to the lack of consumption data, we use single counts on purchase ignoring categories.
+On the other hands, though shopee offers de-identification category instead of clear labels, we still believe some categories have higher prices and contribute great information.
+Therefore, we count purchases group by category, and then pivot them into multiple features.

 ### Model Training
 The model is basically developed on Lightgbm.
 After identifying and synthesizing valuable features, the model then predicted the labels based on those features.